Written 05 August 2025 · Last edited 17 September 2025 ~ 16 min read

 A hyperparameter is a value you set before training (like α in Leaky ReLU or ELU) that controls how the model behaves.

-These values are not learned from data — they’re chosen by the practitioner and can significantly influence performance.
+These values are not learned from data.
+Instead, they’re chosen by the practitioner (often tuned via validation) and can significantly influence performance.

 Leaky ReLU was introduced by Maas et al. in Rectifier Nonlinearities Improve Neural Network Acoustic Models (2013).